oechsler/roomba-room-info/README.md

 * Retrieves credentials (blid + password) required for local MQTT connection
 * Connects locally to your Roomba and listens for the `start` command
 * Extracts `pmap_id`, `user_pmapv_id`, and `regions[]` from the command
-* Outputs YAML suitable for use in Home Assistant or for cleanRoom() calls
+* Outputs YAML suitable for use in Home Assistant
-* Exits automatically after capturing one valid command

 ## Example Output